 Planning your child's party Part 1

-Now covid restrictions are being eased, you realised it's a 2-3 months until your child's birthday....
+Now covid restrictions have been eased, you realise it's a 2-3 months until your child's birthday....
 Better begin planning.
 Where do you start?
 What theme?
 How much food should you prepare-what if the guests bring siblings!?
 Do I need to entertain the children myself or what can I book to entertain the children?
 Will it be chaotic?
 Where shall I hold it?
 The mess!!!!
 Ahhhhhhh!!!!!!!!

 So much to think about!
 Now breathe!
-I thought it would be useful to give a step by step guide to planning your child's birthday with some top tips to make sure your party prep goes smoothly.
+If you deide on choosing an entertainer, I thought it would be useful to give a step by step guide to planning your child's birthday with some top tips to make sure your party prep goes smoothly.

 Step 1- decide on a theme

 Speak to your child.
 What are their interests?
 Brainstorm some ideas of things they like to do.

 Do they like any children's film or TV characters?

 Are they outdoorsy or sporty?